-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 R. Kelly

-.
-"The marriage was quickly annulled once Aaliyah's family and the public found out," reported theChicago Sun-Times

-, but more troubling allegations involving underage girls would continue to pile up around Kelly.
+“The marriage was quickly annulled once Aaliyah’s family and the public found out,” reported the Chicago Sun-Times, but more troubling allegations involving underage girls would continue to pile up around Kelly.
 In 2002, Chicago prosecutors charged Kelly with 21 counts related to child pornography, mostly revolving around one sex tape involving a then-35-year-old Kelly and a 14-year-old girl that included intercourse, fellatio, and urination.
-Yes, this is the incident Dave Chappellemercilessly ridiculed

-on his Comedy Central show in 2003, but you have to remember — there was a real 14-year-old girl in that video, according to her friend's testimony at the trial.
+Yes, this is the incident Dave Chappelle mercilessly ridiculed on his Comedy Central show in 2003, but you have to remember – there was a real 14-year-old girl in that video, according to her friend’s testimony at the trial.
 The charges against Kelly did not result in a conviction.

 Journalist Jim DeRogatis was the pop music critic at the Sun-Times when someone anonymously shipped two sex tapes starring R. Kelly to the paper.
-When DeRogatis described the case against R. Kelly to our former sister paper Village Voice two years ago, he used the descriptor "stomach-churning."
+When DeRogatis described the case against R. Kelly to our former sister paper Village Voice about a decade ago, he used the descriptor “stomach-churning.”

-"Dozens of girls — not one, not two, dozens — with harrowing lawsuits," he said.
-"The videotapes — and not just one videotape, numerous videotapes.
+“Dozens of girls — not one, not two, dozens — with harrowing lawsuits,” he said.
+“The videotapes – and not just one videotape, numerous videotapes.
 And not Tommy Lee/Pam Anderson, Kardashian fun video.
 You watch the video for which he was indicted and there is the disembodied look of the rape victim.
 He orders her to call him Daddy.
-He urinates in her mouth and instructs her at great length on how to position herself to receive his 'gift.'
-It's a rape that you're watching.
-So we're not talking about rock star
+He urinates in her mouth and instructs her at great length on how to position herself to receive his ‘gift.’
+It’s a rape that you’re watching.
+So we’re not talking about rock star misbehavior, which men or women can do.
+We’re talking about predatory behavior.
+Their lives were ruined.
+Read the lawsuits!”

+Kelly’s legal battles could be an article on their own, but the trial that sent him away for decades began in 2021 in the United States District Court for the Eastern District of New York.
+Kelly was charged with 18 offenses listed under nine counts, including child sexual exploitation, child pornography production, sex trafficking, kidnapping, forced labor, racketeering and obstruction of justice.
+He was found guilty on all counts and in 2022, was sentenced to 30 years in prison.

 Ted Nugent

-Note: This story originally ran Feb.
-3, 2016, and has been updated.